AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Work that helps others is also often linked to meaning, and vice versa.
 An extreme view which potentially captures the dissatisfaction that results from meaningless work is by the psychologist Erich Fromm:

 > I think [mans] work is to a large extent meaningless.
-Because he is not related to it, he is increasingly part of a big social machinery governed by a big beauracracy, and I think american man subconsciously hates his work very often, because he feels trapped by it, imprisoned by it, because he feels as if he is spending most of his energy for something which has no meaning in itself.
+Because he is not related to it, he is increasingly part of a big social machinery governed by a big bureaucracy, and I think American man subconsciously hates his work very often, because he feels trapped by it, imprisoned by it, because he feels as if he is spending most of his energy for something which has no meaning in itself.
 He's not dignified in making a life with his work because that's not quite enough to make one happy, if one spends 8 hours a day in something which in itself has no meaning and interest except that one gains money from it.

 This is a little extreme, but it highlights the concept.
 Interestingly, there is a great organisation called [80000 hours](https://80000hours.org) which focuses on effective altruism, and they think that one of the best ways to go about this is to use your career effectively.
 As a part of that, they also do a lot of JS research and career advice, some of which I recommend [here](#80k-advice).
 One of the main arguments that they make is that JS is primarily driven by task significance, and that you should design your career to have the largest social impact that you can to increase your job satisfaction and improve the world at the same time.
-Although they have gained a lot of popularity recently for various reasons, their argument hinges on how significant task signifiance really is.
+Although they have gained a lot of popularity recently for various reasons, their argument hinges on how significant task significance really is.

 Firstly, in regards to motivation, the motivation to do prosocial work is based on the extent to which the nature of your work allows you to interact with those who benefit from it `18` - by frequency, proximity, duration, depth, and breadth of contact.
 This means that the 80k argument to benefit others indirectly (ie. by donating to effective charities) won't have as large of an effect on your JS as they advise.

-But most critical of 80k's mission is that the relationship between Perceived Social Impact, and Perceived Social Worth is moderated by [_conscientiousness_](#conscientousness), and _pro-social values_ (see below).
-Conscientiousness negatively mediates the relationship - ie the higher the conscientiousness, the lower the effect of task significance on job performance (due to effective performance and high effort being a reward in and of itself).
+But most critical of 80k's mission is that the relationship between Perceived Social Impact, and Perceived Social Worth is moderated by [_conscientiousness_](#conscientiousness), and _pro-social values_ (see below). conscientiousness negatively mediates the relationship - ie the higher the conscientiousness, the lower the effect of task significance on job performance (due to effective performance and high effort being a reward in and of itself).
 And the higher the pro-social values, the higher the effect of task significance on job performance (due to them being more influenced by perceived social value and worth).

 #### Pro-Social Values
 To measure prosocial values, use the benevolence subscale of the Portrait Values Questionnaire `19`: